 East Cleveland childhoods in the middle of last century were typified by extensive outdoor play and the ability to freely roam the countryside.
 The rural landscape of East Cleveland was a giant playground and children spent large amounts of time exploring, foraging, and roaming in the quest for the next adventure.
 As such, these children were well connected with nature and knowledgeable about the wildlife to be found throughout the region.

 Although the childhood activities of this generation were very different to those of children today, there are very few records of what children did, primarily because they didn’t keep records or retain records of their “normal” activities.
-We want to capture these memories as a lasting record before the older generation pass on and this element of social history is lost.
+We wanted to capture these memories as a lasting record before the older generation pass on and this element of social history is lost.

 We know very little about the past and in some cases the current distribution of wildlife in this landscape.
-Some creatures such as water voles, dormice and red squirrels have disappeared from the landscape, others like harvest mice are predicted to have drastically changed their distribution, and some species including deer, have arrived in the landscape relatively recently.
+Some creatures such as water voles, dormice and red squirrels have disappeared, others like harvest mice, are predicted to have drastically changed their distribution, and some species including deer, have arrived in the landscape relatively recently.
 For reptile species we have such little information that it is impossible for us to know how they are faring.
 Gathering these early memories of nature has build better understanding of past distributions of wildlife and how they link with today’s biodiversity. .